bdbais/ConVista-CPI-Helper-Chrome-Extension/README.md

 ### 0.5.6
 - [Improvement] Improved xcsrf token exchange
 ### 0.5.5
-- [Bugfix] Hopefully fixed not working trace in some cases
+- [Bugfix] Fixed not working trace in some cases
 ### 0.5.3
 - [Bugfix] Info-popup deployed on time is now in locale time zone
 - [Bugfix] Fixed bug in info-popup